jaceksan/pex-test/README.md

 - [load.sql](sql/load.sql)

+Loads input files.

-Very poorly formatted CSV files as a input.
+Very poorly formatted CSV files as an input.
 For history I had to use FILLER mechanism and translate "" into valid INTEGER.

 ## ETL